Learning Haskell

 I took 15-45 minutes every day to read through "Learn You a Haskell for Great Good" ↗ (free to read online).
 I was taking notes as I go, and pushed them to online repo: szymonkaliski/haskell-playground ↗

-Setup was extremely simple, I didn't need anything special besides brew install ghc
+Setup was extremely simple, I didn't need anything special besides brew install ghc.

-already supports Haskell, so when compared to Reason (another language I tried out recently), the setup was much easier.
+vim already supports Haskell, so when compared to Reason (another language I tried out recently), the setup was much easier.

 "Learn You a Haskell" was a very nice introduction to the language, and as far as I understand it coveres all the basis.

-, but syntax itself is quite simple, functions usually are very short, but that doesn't come in hand with them being simple to understand (at least from my newbie perspective)I doubt if I'll ever get paid to write Haskell, but I'm sure this month wasn't wasted, I learned a few new concepts and looked at things from new perspective which is always a big win.
+::,(\,>>=, but syntax itself is quite simple, functions usually are very short, but that doesn't come in hand with them being simple to understand (at least from my newbie perspective) - Immutability — I try to write most of my code in a functional and immutable fashion, but having it be enforced by a language, and not a programmer, is a great feature

 I'm curious to see how different libraries utilise Haskell type system and how working with bigger pieces of code looks like.